-DISCIPLINARY CONSEQUENCE RESTORATIVE / RECONCILIATION electronic, written, verbal or physical act or series of acts which occurs in a school setting, that (a) Appropriate liscipline will be mplemented per the espective school handbook.
+INFRACTION OF BULLYING / DISCIPLINARY RESTORATIVE / CYBERBULLYING CONSEQUENCE RECONCILIATION Bullying is defined as an intentional electronic, written, verbal or physical act or series of acts which occurs in a school setting, that (a) are directed at another student or students; (b) are severe, persistent or pervasive; and (c) have the effect of (i) substantially interfering with the student's education (ii) creating a threatening environment and/or (iii) substantially disturbing the orderly operation of the school.
+Bullying includes, but is not limited to, physical intimidation or assault; extortion; oral or written threats; malicious teasing, putdowns, social isolation or name calling; threatening looks, gestures, or actions; cruel rumors; and false accusations, including any of the foregoing via electronic communications such as the internet, email, text messaging, or other methods.
+Bullying, as defined in this policy, includes cyberbullying.
+Appropriate discipline will be implemented per the respective school handbook.
 Support may include but is not limited to: mediation (if agreed upon by all parties), teacher-student-parent meetings, interactions with a school counselor/social worker, meetings with the Director of Diversity, Equity, Inclusion, and Belonging, communication with teachers as needed, referrals to the Student Assistance Program, restorative lessons and service- oriented opportunities.